LeeFred3042U/kitkat/README.md

 ## Core Concept

-KitKat is an educational toy project designed to mimic the core functionality of Git.
+kitkat is an educational toy project designed to mimic the core functionality of Git.
 It operates on the same fundamental principles of version control, taking **snapshots** of your project.
 Each snapshot is built from three key objects:

   * **Blobs:** The content of your files
   * **Trees:** The directory structure that organizes blobs